-The Center for Leadership Ethics brings scholars with diverse backgrounds together to explore, challenge and improve the ethical decision making of organizations.
+The Center for Leadership Ethics brings scholars with diverse backgrounds together to explore, challenge, and advance the field of ethical leadership.

-Through cutting-edge research and a commitment to education and outreach, we work every day to advance the ethics culture of businesses around the world.
+Through cutting-edge research, education, and outreach, we work every day to promote the development of ethical leaders who foster ethical cultures in organizations around the world.

 High School Ethics Forum